The Truth (The X-Files): Plot

 Skinner takes Mulder's defense, while Scully, Doggett, Monica Reyes (Annabeth Gish), Marita Covarrubias (Laurie Holden), Gibson Praise (Jeff Gulka) and Jeffrey Spender (Chris Owens) testify on Mulder's behalf.
 The prosecution presents Rohrer's body as evidence against Mulder.
 Aware that Rohrer is a seemingly invincible "Super Soldier", Scully performs a medical examination and proves that the body is not that of Rohrer.
 Despite this, the evidence is rejected, given that the autopsy was not authorized, and the defense is overruled.
-Mulder is sentenced to death for the murder of a military officer.
-Later, Doggett, Skinner, Reyes, and Scully help Mulder escape, with the unexpected help of Kersh who decided he should have let Mulder go in the first place.
+Mulder is sentenced to death for the "murder" of Rohrer.
+Later, Doggett, Skinner, Reyes, and Scully help Mulder escape, with the unexpected help of Kersh who regretted helping to convict Mulder.
 Despite being advised to immediately leave the continent via Canada, Mulder instead takes Scully to New Mexico.
 On their way, Mulder receives a visit by three additional ghosts: The Lone Gunmen, who advise him to flee for his life rather than continue his pursuit of the truth.
 Mulder politely declines.
 Meanwhile, Doggett and Reyes find their office emptied, suggesting that the X-Files have been closed down for the third time.

 Mulder and Scully arrive at Anasazi ruins to find a "wise man" who they believe can make sense of the classified documents Mulder has read.
 They discover the so-called "wise man" is none other than The Smoking Man (William B. Davis), who, still alive after all, is hiding out to survive the colonization—an event that will happen on December 22, 2012, the predicted end of the world.
 Outside, Reyes and Doggett arrive and prepare to fight Rohrer, who has been sent to kill Mulder and The Smoking Man.
 Rohrer is killed when the magnetite in the ruins affects his superhuman body.
 Mulder and Scully flee in a separate car to Doggett and Reyes, while black helicopters destroy the cliff dwellings and The Smoking Man within.